 Updating Drupal sites over the years has been a nightmare for novice site builders.
 Luckily, updating to Drupal 9 was easier with the help of its composer.
 For Drupal 10 it’s going to be automatic and fully secure, as long as the installation is compliant.
 Like many other platforms, Drupal can now address the risks and problems associated with automatic updates.

 The ultimate goal of this initiative is to assure a safe and secure automatic update for Drupal websites.
 It’s more applicable for SME site owners, rather than the large enterprises with custom-built workflows.

 3.2.
 Better ‘out-of-the-box’ experience

-Claro as a brand-new administration theme alongside the layout builder and media library with work in progress is to be expected out of the box with D10.
-There is also a lot under the hood, that doesn’t really impact the site builders heavily.
-A fair bit of work has to be done on layout builder for making it usable, but a bunch of additional contributed modules would be filling these gaps.
+Claro, as a brand-new administration theme alongside the layout builder and media library with work in progress, is to be expected out of the box with D10.
+There is also a lot under the hood that doesn’t really impact the site builders heavily.
+A fair bit of work has to be done on layout builders to make it usable, but a large amount of additional contributed modules will be filling these gaps.

 3.4.
 New Front-end theme

 The modern and beautiful-looking Olivero that started as an experimental front-end theme in Drupal 9.1, will become the default one for D10 replacing the Bartik.

 The main focus is on designing a theme that will look dynamic for all age groups.
 Hence the design elements (shadows, gradients) are not extensively used and the text, animation, and color palettes are carefully selected.
 The theme also intends to feature second-level navigation as well, besides the inbuilt media and layout builder.
 The Drupal accessibility team will ensure the theme gets through high standards with the finest of details.